Help with the cost of Advance Payments, WAVs and adaptations

 Motability may be able to help with the cost of an Advance Payment for a car, Wheelchair Accessible Vehicle (WAV) for a passenger or adaptations to a Scheme vehicle.

-Our funding is limited and therefore we can only help those most in need.
 We means test all applications and any help we give is always towards the best value solution to help you cope with your mobility needs.

 - Aside from the disabled person’s own mobility needs, Motability will consider their immediate family who live in the same household.
 This means a spouse/ partner, parents, siblings or children up to the age of 16.